scainMauricio/addressBook/README.md

-# firstAssignmment
+## firstAssignmment

-## This is the first webapp I ever made.
-By creating this app I learner the following stack:  HTML, CSS, Bootstrap, JavaScript, Jquery, LocalStorage
+### This is the first webapp I ever made.
+By creating this app I learnt the following stack:
+### HTML, CSS, Bootstrap, JavaScript, Jquery, LocalStorage